 Budget Execution Documents (BEDs).
-Annual documents required at the onset of the budget execution phase, which of the budget execution phase, which contain the agencies' targets and plans, physical as well as financial, for the current year.
+Annual documents required at the onset of the budget execution phase, which contain the agencies' targets and plans, physical as well as financial, for the current year.

 Budget of Expenditures and Sources of Financing (BESF).
-A document which reflects the annual program of estimated expenditures and sources of financing, constitutionally mandated to be submitted by the executive branch to the legislature to support the National Budget proposal.
+A document which reflects the annual program of estimated expenditures and sources of financing, constitutionally mandated to be submitted by the Executive Branch to the Legislature to support the National Budget proposal.